Azure/azure-sphere-gallery/CO2_MonitorHealthySpaces/README.md

 1. Set up Azure Sphere security.
 1. Publish telemetry to IoT Central.
 1. Update "device to cloud" properties for point in time reporting in IoT Central.
-1. IoT Central "cloud to device" properties to set CO2 "Buzzer" alert levels.
+1. Update IoT Central "cloud to device" properties to set CO2 "Buzzer" alert levels.
 1. Validate sensor and cloud data.
 1. Implement a button to mute the CO2 alert buzzer.
 1. Production considerations.